openshift-pipelines/pac-boussole/README.md

-This project use generated PipelineRun as described [here](https://blog.chmouel.com/2020/07/28/tekton-yaml-templates-and-script-feature/), you will need to edit the files in [code](./code) and run `make` to regenerate the main PipelineRun.
+This project use generated PipelineRun as described [here](https://blog.chmouel.com/2020/07/28/tekton-yaml-templates-and-script-feature/), you will need to edit the files in the [prow](./prow) directory and run `make` to regenerate the main PipelineRun.
+There is a script that inline it in the [pipeline-prow.yaml](./pipeline-prow.yaml).
+That allows to separate the logic from the main PipelineRun and be able to use your editor properly when editing the code (with linters, lsp, checkers etc..).

 Please install the pre-commit hooks by running `pre-commit install` to make sure your commits include the necessary files.